|

 11.

-17613.23 says 泣顏回,曲牌名 Qi Yan Hui is the name of a qupai, adding that it was originally called 杏壇三操 Xing Tan San Cao (Confucius is said to have taught from a Xing Tan in Qufu); although for a while in the Ming dynasty the character 泣 was apparently 諱 forbidden in this context, eventually this title came into use.
-This suggests that perhaps some time in the Yuan or Ming dynasties there was a song structure using this title; however, there is no way to know what this was, and the dictionary entry does not mention any associated lyrics.
-At least one old melody list (published in 1590) does include a title that
+Zha Guide 44/281/-- has this title only in Jinyu Qinkan (1937), a handbook included in Qin Fu but not re-published in Qinqu Jicheng.
+Regarding the title, 17613.23 says 泣顏回,曲牌名 Qi Yan Hui is the name of a qupai, adding that it was originally called 杏壇三操 Xing Tan San Cao (Confucius is said to have taught from a Xing Tan in Qufu).
+At some time during the Ming dynasty the character 泣 was apparently 諱 forbidden, at least in some contexts.
+Thus it is not clear when this title actually came into use as a qupai name, though evidently at some time in the Yuan or Ming dynasties there was a song structure using this title.
+Unfortunately, the dictionary entry does not mention any associated lyrics or clarify when the title came into use.
+On the other hand at least one old melody list (published in 1590) does include a title that

 (Return)